dariospace/mac-dev-setup-zen/README.md

 $ open ~/.gitconfig  # Opens the config file
 ```

-Add this to the git config file to set up some shortcuts and defaults
+Add this to the git config file to set up some shortcuts and defaults.
+I have set my email address in github to be private so in the email field it should be set the noreply github email alias.
+More info [here](https://github.com/dwyl/dev-setup/issues/22)
 ```text
 [alias]
   # Show verbose output about tags, branches or remotes